 Capacity: The main studio

-(The Mackie Hall) can seat 110.
-We are currently limiting performance audiences to 54.
+(The Mackie Hall) can seat 100

 Description: Dedicated to promoting the arts, the Centre re-opened in May 2012 after a three quarters of a million makeover funded mainly by the Heritage Lottery Fund.
 The Grade II Listed former Victorian church building has been beautifully restored and includes a new annexe.
-It provides a stunning performance venue with comfortable public areas and appointments.
+It provides a stunning performance venue with great acoustics, comfortable public areas and amenities.
 In its guise as a church, the Centre established popularity in past years as an outreach venue of the Fringe in New Mills (Buxton 12 miles).

 Additional Information: The main studio (The Mackie Hall) has a raised end-on performance area which is partially demountable.
 The maximum size is approx 6m x 6m.
 However, the whole can be re-configured for more intimate performance in the body of the auditorium.
 Dance performance can easily be accommodated.
 There is stage lighting, sound equipment and wifi.
 The hosts will undertake to offer refreshments at events, by agreement.

-The venue has its own regular events programme and mailing list of "Friends" and will be keen to publicise events in the Fringe outreach season.
+The venue has its own regular events programme and mailing list of "Friends" and will be keen to publicise events in the Fringe season.
 This could be a low cost opportunity to extend your audience while in Buxton.
 The Fringe hopes entrants will avail themselves of this opportunity.

 Accessibility: One level within.
 Ramp with disabled door leading into the main hall.